What about

 Although there are five diving centres on the island of Vis, and the number of interesting dive sites lets people stay for months on the island to explore them all, there is plenty of attractions besides diving.
 The phenomenon of Vis as the island for divers results from, among others, its location.
 Vis island is the furthest off the mainland among inhabited Croatian islands, what results in higher biodiversity of marine life than around the other islands.
 Besides, the island is relatively small – it’s ninth island considering area, but thinking about heights it is ranked on the fifth place.
 That is why the dive sites are deep and the walls are steep.
 Another thing which makes the diving even more interesting is the military history of the island resulting in numerous wrecks sunken under the water.

-Can non diver try diving?
+Can non divers try diving?

 Boat trips